geoserver/geoserver/doc/en/developer/source/tools.rst

 Java
 ----

-Developing with GeoServer requires a Java Development Kit (JDK), version 8, available from `OpenJDK <http://openjdk.java.net>`__, `AdoptOpenJDK <https://adoptopenjdk.net>`__ for windows and macOS installers, or provided by your Linux distribution.
+Developing with GeoServer requires a Java Development Kit (JDK), version 8, available from `OpenJDK <http://openjdk.java.net>`__, `AdoptOpenJDK <https://adoptopenjdk.net>`__ for Windows and macOS installers, or provided by your OS distribution.

 Due to subtle changes in Java class libraries we require development on Java 8 at this time (although the result is tested on Java 11).